WouterVerschuren/S3Portfolio/Documentation/Researches/AgileMethods.md

 Crystal:
 Crystal is an agile method that offers a flexible and lightweight approach to software development, providing a set of guidelines tailored to the specific project's characteristics and team dynamics; however, it requires careful consideration and customization, and may not be suitable for organizations seeking a more standardized approach.

+For our group project we choose to use scrum as we think this agile method would give us the most structure in our group.
+Structure is very important to us.
+Since I have worked with this group before I know that we really need a structured and good planning and a good knowledge of our other team mates to be able to finish our project I think that scrum will be the best option.
+The Scrum board will give a clear indecation of what everyone is doing at the moment.
+This will help us as we have experienced before that if we don't know whate everyone is doing in our group we get less done and make a lot more mistakes.